-Before raising or removing the mower deck for cleaning, stop the engine, remove the ignition key, and disconnect the spark plug wires.
+Before raising or removing the mower deck for cleaning, stop the engine, remove the key from the ignition switch, and disconnect the negative battery cable.

-- 1. Remove the tilt bar from the stowed position on the carrier frame. - 2.
-Use the tilt bar to release the two (2) deck locking arms as shown in the Unlock Deck Arms for Deck Tilt-Up illustration.
+- 1. Remove the tilt bar from the stowed position on the carrier frame. - Use the tilt bar to release the two (2) deck locking arms as shown in the Unlock Deck Arms for Deck Tilt-Up illustration.